cgrabowski/simple_audio/README.md

 ## Introduction ##

 A simple to use audio library for video games.
-Supports 3D directional audio.
+Supports 3D positional audio.

 ## Features ##